 Dam owners are liable for loss of life and property should a dam failure occur.
 As a result, Monitoring & Emergency Action Plan (MEAP) review and approval is an important aspect of the Dam Safety program.
 Owners of High Hazard (and some Significant Hazard) Potential Dams are required to develop a MEAP.
 Please note that hazard potential is

-for downstream flooding.
+potential for downstream flooding.